The Terrace, Barnes

 The Terrace is a street in Barnes in the London Borough of Richmond upon Thames.
-It forms part of the A3003, and runs west from its junction with Barnes High Street and Lonsdale Road to the east, where it becomes Mortlake High Street.
+It forms part of the A3003 road, and runs west from its junction with Barnes High Street and Lonsdale Road to the east, where it becomes Mortlake High Street.
 Only one side of the street has houses; they all overlook the River Thames.

 The Terrace runs along the west bend of the river and is lined with Georgian mansions, most of them dating from the 18th century and some from as early as 1720.
 Many of the houses are Grade II listed buildings and there have been several notable residents.

 The street also includes Barnes Railway Bridge, Barnes Bridge station and a Victorian pub, The White Hart, which overlooks the Thames and is a prominent landmark on the course of the Boat Race.
 It served as a headquarters for Barnes Football Club in the mid-19th century.